Rosé all day this summer

 So, what really is Rosé wine?

 Although Rosé is neither a red or a white wine, did you know that it is most commonly made from red wine grapes?
-Rosé is made when the juice from red grapes is drained off its skins before it becomes too dark.
-The wine picks up its pink colour from the skin of the red grapes and different winemaking techniques can influence this depth of colour.
+Rosé is made when the juice from red grapes is drained off skins before the colour becomes too dark.
+The wine picks up its pink colour from the skin of the red grapes, which contain colour pigments called anthocyanins.
+Different winemaking techniques can also influence the depth of colour.

 Now is probably the right time to debunk the myth that a darker colour of Rosé means it will be a sweeter wine!
 In actual fact, a darker colour does not mean it will taste sweet.
 Usually, sweetness will be indicated in the tasting notes on the back label - keep an eye out for Pink Moscato or White Zinfandel if you are looking for a sweeter drop.